Corporación Lindley S.A.

-Arca Continental Lindley S.A. (also known as Corporación José R. Lindley S.A. or the Lindley Corporation) is a 100-year-old Peruvian company, listed on the Lima Stock Exchange as CORLINI1, involved in the manufacturing, distribution and marketing of nonalcoholic beverages and the official bottler and distributor of all Coca-Cola products in Peru.
+Arca Continental Lindley S.A. (also known as Corporación José R. Lindley S.A. or the Lindley Corporation) is a Peruvian company involved in the manufacturing, distribution and marketing of nonalcoholic beverages and the official bottler and distributor of all Coca-Cola products in Peru.
 The Lindley Corporation is best known for its creation and marketing of Inca Kola, the number one selling soft drink in Peru.
 The Lindley Corporation, located in the historic District of Lima, Peru, is also a major promoter of plastic recycling programs in Peru.
 Its president is Johnny Lindley Suarez.

 History

 Beginning of a family company

 In 1910, a young English couple, Don José Robinson Lindley and Martha Stoppanie de Lindley, immigrated to Peru and settled in the Rimac District of Lima.
 Starting in 1910, the Lindley's company operated in a 200 square meter building as Santa Rosa of José R. Lindley and Sons S.A.
 (Santa Rosa de José R. Lindley e Hijos S.A.).
 In 1918, they purchased their first semi-automatic bottling system which increased productivity dramatically.
 By 1928, their production facility had increased to 1,400 square meters, and all new equipment had been purchased.